-The top sales trainers are always telling us to use our prospects own words in our sales presentations.
-It works, but sometimes you’re so busy thinking about what we’re going to say next that we don’t really listen and you miss some of the best opportunities to collect those magic words that will connect with your ideal clients and customers.
+Top sales trainers advise you to use your prospects’ own words in your sales presentations.
+It works.
+But sometimes you’re so busy thinking about what you’re going to say next that you don’t really listen, and you miss some of the best opportunities to collect those magic words that connect with your ideal clients and customers.

-When you meet with your customers get out your notebook.
-First, ask if she or he minds if you take some notes, then jot down the exact words they use when they describe how they feel about the problem you can help them solve.
+When you meet with your next client or customer get out your notebook.
+First, ask if she or he minds if you take some notes, then jot down the exact words they use when they describe how they feel about the problem you want to help them solve.
 Write down their words verbatim; do not interpret or substitute your words for theirs.

 3. Listen carefully to your own words and take notes.

 It’s also important to listen carefully to your own words.
-What makes our people light-up, get curious, and display buying signals?
+What makes people light up, get curious, and display buying signals?
 Record those words and phrases in your notebook – verbatim.
 Do not interpret or substitute.
-It’s also helpful to take notes later on what you wish you hadn’t said.
+It’s also helpful to take notes later – what you wish you hadn’t said.

-Your prospects are exposed to your competitors’ marketing every day.
-Make it a practice to study your their websites, emails, and sales copy.
-Subscribe to their blogs.
+Your prospects are exposed to the emails, ads and websites of your competitors every day.
+Make it a practice to study your competitors’ marketing.
+Subscribe to their blogs, too.
 If your copy and theirs sounds the same, you have some work to do.

-Follow the above process to coax out the words and phrases that will connect with your ideal clients and customers on your website and in your marketing.
-If you want me to help you, just reach out to me at email@example.com or link here: https://bevisible.co/conversationwithbetsy/
+Follow the above process and you’ll be able to coax out words and phrases that will connect with your ideal clients and customers on your website and in your marketing.
+If you want me to help you, just reach out at firstname.lastname@example.org or link here: https://bevisible.co/conversationwithbetsy/